IBM/techqa/docker/techqa/README.md

 2) Test Image
 3) Push image to your docker registry
 4) Go to the submission site: https://leaderboard.techqa.us-east.containers.appdomain.cloud
-5) Create an account if you don't have on already and login.
+5) Create an account if you don't have one already and login.
 6) Click on the `Create Submission` button to see the submission form.